ExCALIBUR-SysGenX/pdesoft/index.md

 * user interfaces to scientific software
 * any other part of the PDE toolchain

-PDESoft 2024 will be held at the [Møller Institute](/location/), Churchill College, Cambridge.
+PDESoft 2024 was be held at the [Møller Institute](/location/), Churchill College, Cambridge.

 PDESoft 2024 follows in the successful footsteps of PDESoft 2012 in